Herbal Spotlight: Shatavari’s Many Benefits For Women

 If ashwagandha is considered the ‘King of Ayurvedic Herbs’ then shatavari is most certainly the ‘Queen.’
 As part of the asparagus family, the shatavari plant is also known as Asparagus racemosus or ‘wild asparagus.’
 It is an adaptogenic herb, able to help the body cope with physical and emotional stress.
 Shatavari has been used for centuries in Ayurvedic medicine and is considered a general health tonic to help rejuvenate and heal both body and mind.
-Another major healing component of this herb is its beneficial impact on the female reproductive system.
+Another major healing component of shatavari is its benefits for women, particularly on the female reproductive system.

 Shatavari is a highly revered plant in the Ayurvedic Apothecary, bestowing a beautiful and calming virya (energy) to all that utilize it.
 You can now find Shatavari Herbal Supplement in our Teas, Tonics & Elixirs collection!
 Let us take a closer look at how the shatavari herb can assist your healing Ayurvedic journey.